alias-girl/sandy-river/README.md

 Purpose of Website:
 What is the purpose and goal of the website?
-- To maintain information pertaining to the Sandy River and Rangeley Lakes Railroad, as well as generally promote it.
+- To maintain information pertaining to the Sandy River and Rangeley Lakes Railroad, as well as general promotion of it.

 Target Audience:
 Describe the target audience (age, gender, demographics)